solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         T.TransactionItemsCountBucket
     ```

-2. Analyze the resulting execution plan.
-Take a close look to the `<materialized_view_candidates>` section which suggests possible materialized views you can create to improve the performance of the query.
+Because the `WITH_RECOMMENDATIONS` option was used, observe the `<materialized_view_candidates>` section of the execution plan.
+This section suggests possible materialized views you can create to help improve the performance of the query.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>